wjladams/fca25/grade7.md

 * Thursday section 2.4
 * Friday section 2.5

+## Week 6 — Sep 23 - Sep 26
+Bill was out with a family issue this week.
+Substitute teachers covered new material and reviewed.
+Overall concepts this week:
+* Review of chapter 2 concepts
+* Order of operations with rational numbers
+* Introduction to variables and expressions

+Daily information:
+* Tuesday: had some fun with the date game and word patterns
+* Thursday: reviewed chapter 2
+* Friday: section 2.6 calculators and decimals

+## Week 7 — Sep 30 - Oct 3
+Overall concepts this week:
+* Section 2.7 rounding and decimals
+* Reviewing for first test next Tuesday on chapters 1 and 2

+Daily information:
+* Tuesday: section 2.7 rounding and decimals
+* Thursday: review chapter 1
+* Friday: review of chapter 2 for upcoming test

 # Homework assignments
 ## Week 1 — Aug 19 - Aug 22